Skip to content

 CLOSED Registry closed; no further operations.

-Registry cache Entry
+Registry Cache Entry

-This section describes the target cache-entry model planned for implementation.
+This section describes the implemented cache-entry model.

 Entry operations